isomerpages/govtech-stp/_traveller-resources/COVID19 Travel Insurance and Medical Treatment for Inbound Travellers.md

 <ol style="list-style-type:lower-roman;">
 <li style="padding-left:10px; line-height:1.5;">All Short-Term Pass Holders, throughout their stay in Singapore</li>
-	<li style="padding-left:10px; line-height:1.5;">Singapore Citizens (SCs), Permanent Residents (PRs) or Long Term Pass Holders (LTPHs), if they test positive for COVID-19 or have onset of symptoms within 14 days of their arrival to Singapore.</li>
+	<li style="padding-left:10px; line-height:1.5;">Non-fully vaccinated Singapore Citizens (SCs), Permanent Residents (PRs) or Long Term Pass Holders (LTPHs), if they test positive for COVID-19 or have onset of symptoms within 14 days of their arrival to Singapore.</li>
+<li style="padding-left:10px; line-height:1.5;">SCs/PRs/LTPHs who are unvaccinated by choice – specifically, those aged 12 years and above who are not medically ineligible for COVID-19 vaccines on the National Vaccination Programme</li>
 	<li style="padding-left:10px; line-height:1.5;">SCs/PRs/LTPHs who are unvaccinated by choice – specifically, those aged 12 years and above who are not medically ineligible for COVID-19 vaccines on the National Vaccination Programme</li>
 </ol>

 SCs and PRs may access Government subsidies, MediSave and MediShield Life/Integrated Shield Plans, where applicable.
 LTPHs and STVPs may tap on private insurance, if applicable.
 There are no subsidies available to LTPHs and STVPs and they will have to rely on their <a href="#insurance">private insurance</a> if any, to cover their medical costs.